 So you’re up to speed again after binge-watching Stranger Things all in one weekend.
 But have you considered the environmental impact of your most recent streaming escapade?
 Online streaming sites such as Netflix are responsible for carbon emissions – and a shocking amount at that.

-Data collected from a study conducted in 2017 found that 61 percent of young adults in the United States prefer online streaming services over normal television.
-This trend has vastly altered media consumption throughout the United States and shows no signs of letting up anytime soon.
+One study finds that 61 percent of young adults in the United States prefer online streaming services over traditional television.
+This trend has vastly altered media consumption throughout the country and shows no signs of reversing.

-Many may choose streaming over “conventional” media and home entertainment options primarily because they want to watch a certain show that the streaming website broadcasts exclusively.
-For example, Netflix’s Stranger Things drew 64 million viewers in its initial four weeks alone.
+Many choose streaming over conventional media and home entertainment options primarily because they want to watch a specific show that the streaming website broadcasts exclusively.
+For example, Netflix’s Stranger Things drew 64 million viewers in its first four weeks.

-Others may prefer streaming over DVDs and Blu-ray because it’s convenient and appears more “eco-friendly” – discs are made of plastic in the end.
+Others may prefer streaming over DVDs and Blu-ray because it’s convenient and appears more eco-friendly; in the end, the physical discs are made of plastic.
 Streaming does away with all that.
-But are Netflix and Prime all that much better for the environment?
+But are Netflix, Prime and Disney+ all that much better for the environment?

-When we stream movies, series or listen to music at home or on the go, our devices access data files saved on servers run by content providers – Spotify or Netflix, for example.
-Data storage, processing and transfer burn through a large amount of energy – more than you may think.
+When we stream movies, series or listen to music, our devices access data files saved on servers run by content providers (Spotify or Netflix, for example).
+Data storage, processing and transfer burn through a large amount of energy — more than you may think.

-According to the United States Data Center Energy Usage Report published in 2016, data centers (servers, storage, network equipment, and infrastructure) consumed an estimated 70 billion kWh in 2014 – or approximately 1,8 percent of total U.S. electricity consumption.
-Researchers forecast steady yearly increases of around 5 percent and expect data center energy usage to top 73 billion kWh in 2020.
+According to a 2016 United States Data Center Energy Usage Report, data centers (servers, storage, network equipment and infrastructure) consumed approximately 1.8 percent of total US electricity consumption.
+Researchers forecast steady yearly increases of around 5 percent.

-Although the energy required to support digital infrastructure doesn’t solely feed into supporting online streaming, it does make up a strikingly large proportion.
-Online streaming accounts for the bulk of the world’s internet traffic – up to approximately 60 percent.
-All-around video data transfer makes up 80 percent of the world’s traffic.
+Although the energy required to support digital infrastructure doesn’t solely feed into supporting online streaming, it does make up a strikingly large portion.
+Online streaming accounts for the bulk of the world’s internet traffic — up to around 60 percent.
+Meanwhile, video data transfer makes up 80 percent of traffic.

-A study conducted in 2011 revealed that the 3.2 billion hours of video Americans streamed that year spent a whopping 25 petajoules of energy – the energy equivalent capable of powering 175,000 U.S. households for a year.
+Another study reveals that the 3.2 billion hours of video Americans streamed that year used a whopping 25 petajoules of energy.
+That’s the the energy equivalent of powering 175,000 American households for an entire year.

 Video Streaming Services and CO2 Emissions: How Environmentally Unfriendly Are They?

-Researchers from the French think tank “Shift Project” have found online streaming energy usage to amass to startling amounts.
-According to their 2019 study, online streaming makes out to be an emissions catalyst on a grand scale.
-In 2018 alone, video streaming has amounted to the equivalent of 300 million tons of carbon emissions.
-This amount is equal to the total yearly carbon emissions of the country of Spain.
+Researchers from the France-based think tank “Shift Project” have shown that the energy usage needed for online streaming is startling high.
+According to their 2019 study, online streaming is an emissions catalyst on a grand scale.
+In 2018 alone, video streaming reached the equivalent of 300 million tons of carbon emissions.
+This is equal to the total yearly carbon emissions of the country of Spain.

-Two other statistics bring the shocking extent of the internet streaming emissions problem into perspective: Online streaming is responsible for one percent of global CO2 emissions.
-This is equal to 20 percent of all greenhouse gas emissions caused by digital technologies.
+Two other statistics bring the extent of the internet streaming emissions problem into perspective: online streaming is responsible for one percent of global CO2 emissions.
+That’s equivalent to 20 percent of all greenhouse gas emissions caused by digital technologies.

-The researchers also examined exactly how and what the world streams online:
+The researchers examined how and what the world streams online:

-- 34 percent of online streaming stems from on-demand services: Sites such as Amazon Prime and Netflix were responsible for the equivalent of over 100 million tons of CO2 emissions – just as much as the entire country of Greece in the year 2017.
+- 34 percent of online streaming stems from on-demand services: sites such as Amazon Prime and Netflix were responsible for the equivalent of over 100 million tons of CO2 emissions.
+That’s about the same as Greece.

 - Online platforms such as YouTube came in third place at 21 percent.